| Download the amazing global Makindo app: ✅ Means NICE/National Guidelines 2026 compliant Android | Apple | |

 | MEDICAL DISCLAIMER: Educational use only.
 Not for diagnosis or management.
 See below for full disclaimer. |

-| Cause | Clinical Features | Investigations | Management |
+| Cause | Clinical features | Investigations | Management |

 |---|---|---|---|

-| Primary Hypogonadism (Turner, Klinefelter) | Turner: short stature, streak ovaries.
-Klinefelter: tall, small testes, gynaecomastia. | Karyotype, hormone levels, bone age. | Sex steroid replacement, fertility counselling, manage comorbidities. |
+| Primary hypogonadism | Turner: short stature, webbed neck, primary amenorrhoea.
+Klinefelter: tall stature, small firm testes, gynaecomastia. | Raised LH/FSH with low sex steroids; karyotype. | Sex steroid replacement, fertility counselling, and syndrome-specific management. |